 The library has over 400 VHS videocassettes in its collection.
 Just as CDs have affected the use of the vinyl record collection, so DVDs are replacing videotapes as circulating items.
 Nevertheless these remain a useful resource.
-Videos of the UNO telecourses are included in the Reserve collection.
-To checkout these and other videos you may need from our collection, ask at the Public Services Desk on the first floor.
+To checkout these and other videos you may need from our collection, ask at the Circulation Desk on the first floor.

 Vinyl Record Collections